PBIBryan/data-engineering-zoomcamp-2025/01-docker-terraform/homework-1.md

 If there are more than one answers, select only one of them

+# Question 2 Answer
-# db:5432 because that is where the postgres database is.
+db:5432 because that is where the postgres database is.

 ##  Prepare Postgres

 Run Postgres and load data as shown in the videos